These 10 photos of Pangnirtung come from a hiking trip to Auyuittuq National Park on…

 Iqaluit isn’t exactly on the radar screen of many people.
 That’s largely a function of its geography (remote) and size (small).
 Iqaluit is an interesting place to visit, even for a short period of time.

 I was lucky enough to have a couple of long layovers in Iqaluit which gave me a small taste of the place.
 If I get a chance to visit again, I’d take advantage of the terrific hiking and kayaking that is available nearby.
+Enjoy these interesting facts about Iqaluit I learned on my quick visits.

-Enjoy these 25 fun and interesting facts about Iqaluit
+25 fun facts about Iqaluit

 Iqaluit is the capital of Nunavut, one of Canada’s three territories; Nunavut boasts an enormous landmass, enough to put it in the #15 position in the world, if it was a country.